• Skip to main content

 Utilizing OpenSSH for Secure Connections

 OpenSSH is a powerful tool for establishing secure connections.
-To configure OpenSSH, edit the /etc/ssh/sshd_config
+To configure OpenSSH, edit the /etc/ssh/sshd_config file to set restrictions and permissions for users.

 Always use strong, unique passwords and consider enabling two-factor authentication for added security.